sbhbenjamin/tp/docs/UserGuide.md

 ### 3.2 Listing all tasks: `list`

-Shows a list of all the existing tasks in the task list.
+Harmonia allows you to see a list of all the existing tasks in the task list.

 Format: `list`